Energy Monitoring: Step by Step Guide

 Based on this granular level analysis business can detect the equipment or sections where maximum energy is consumed.
 Further analysis based on the time frame helps businesses to know the peak hour of power consumption.
 Knowing peak hours of power consumption helps businesses to use backup power systems in the same period to reduce the Energy bills.

-Advantages of IoT-based smart monitoring systems:
+Advantages of IoT energy monitoring system:

 The integration of the Internet of Things (IoT) into energy management and monitoring processes can provide a number of notable benefits.
 These include: